 A skillful interview delivers powerful quotes on which to build an excellent article.
 Ask the right questions and you’ll unlock a world of useful information.

 On the other hand, a weak interview can skeletonize your writing.

 I hate it when that happens.

-Recently an editor handed back to me a piece with red ink where a couple of the 5 Ws and 1 H should have been.
+Early in my work with an online publication, an editor returned one of my pieces with red ink where a couple of the 5 Ws and 1 H should have been.
 Ouch.
 How could I have missed those?

 I despise red ink.
 So to avoid splashing around in it in the future, I sat myself down to review the art of the interview.

 Chances are good that if I needed a refresher, you just might, too.
 So let’s go over those essentials for getting a quote-worthy interview, shall we?

 Learn as much as you can of the history, the key players, and statistics pertinent to your topic.
 Also learn what you can about your interviewee.
 What other sources might they be willing to connect you to?

 Use your stockpile of facts to inform your questions.
 Later, these facts will help you flesh out your story’s context for your future reader.

 Be the studied-up reporter who impresses the interviewee—as someone who is either easier to talk to or harder to fool.